haofoss/slight-fimulator/README.md

-# Slight Fimulator Version 2.0.0-alpha.1
+# Slight Fimulator Version 3.1.0
 A flight simulator written in Python.
-This is @MasterofNumbers17's Edition (The [original](https://github.com/haofoss/slight-fimulator) is by @haofoss).

 ## Dependencies
 Requires Python 2 or 3, Pygame